allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 ClearML lets you easily store the output products of an experiment - Model snapshot / weights file, a preprocessing of your data, feature representation of data and more!

 Essentially, artifacts are files (or python objects) uploaded from a script and are stored alongside the Task.
-These Artifacts can be easily accessed by the web UI or programmatically.
+These artifacts can be easily accessed by the web UI or programmatically.

 Artifacts can be stored anywhere, either on the ClearML server, or any object storage solution or shared folder.
 See all [storage capabilities](../../integrations/storage.md).